CliffShoyinka/CliffShoyinka/README.md

                 <img src="https://upload.wikimedia.org/wikipedia/en/thumb/a/ae/Flag_of_the_United_Kingdom.svg/640px-Flag_of_the_United_Kingdom.svg.png" alt="UK Flag" width="50" height="30">
             </td>
             <td>
-                Experience has been gained in software development using C#.
-Active roles have been taken in projects utilizing the ASP.Net Core framework technology, and MVC and portal projects have been developed.
-Work has been carried out using modern front-end toolsets and the MSSQL database.
-During the educational process, an internship was completed using Java, and familiarity was gained with the Spring Boot technology during this period, along with experience with the PostgreSQL database.
-With the ability to quickly adapt to new technologies, strong teamwork skills, analytical thinking, and the capability to work under pressure, successful results have been achieved in both individual and team projects.
+                Experience was gained in software development using C#.
+Inventory management and data control projects were developed using T-SQL and procedures, with the use of the ASP.Net Core framework technology.
+Work was done using modern frontend toolsets, and MSSQL databases were utilized.
+During the educational process, an internship was conducted using Java, and experience with the Spring Boot technology and PostgreSQL database was acquired.
+The ability to quickly adapt to new technologies, strong teamwork skills, analytical thinking, and the ability to work under pressure led to successful outcomes in both individual and team projects.
             </td>
         </tr>
         <tr>